 Searching for studio space for your next media project?

 Award-winning scriptwriting, graphic design or web design?
 Hire the pros at Arizona PBS!
 Arizona PBS delivers outstanding creative solutions in a new state of the art digital media center.
 Centrally located in the heart of the city, Arizona PBS's downtown Phoenix studios offer the newest, largest fully-equipped studio space in Arizona.

 More than 50,000 viewers become contributing Friends of Arizona PBS each year.
 Arizona PBS Magazine, our monthly program guide, is mailed to more than 47,000 members who donate $40 or more.

 Volunteer Friends support the station by contributing their time and effort.
 These community volunteers help with membership campaigns, assist with community outreach projects and conduct studio tours.

-Eight's Advisory Board provides public input for the station's planning and decision-making process.
+Arizona PBS's Advisory Board provides public input for the station's planning and decision-making process.
 Members meet quarterly to evaluate the station's progress and conduct an annual assessment of our programming and services.

 The public is invited to attend.
 The meetings will take place at 555 North Central Avenue in the 5th Floor Boardroom.